srcsouvik/sdwan_eve_ng_lab/README.md

 # Cisco SDWAN EVE-NG Lab
 In this lab, we will go through how to configure CISCO SD-WAN lab in EVE-NG.
-Which include the following
+Which includes the following

-* Initial topology for the control plane devices: vManage, vBond, and vSmart.
+* Control plane setup vManage, vBond, and vSmart.
 * vEdge and cEdge onboarding
+* Working with device and feature templates
 * Replicate ZTP onboarding process
-* Extending by replicating real world scenario's with small, medium large type of site or branch offices
+* Replicate real world scenario's with small, medium large type of site or branch offices
 * TLOC extension for Medium sites
-* Working with device and feature templates
 * Enable control policies to achieve hub-n-spoke type topology*
 * Prefer one transport over other
 * Replicate migration from Non-SDWAn sites to SDWAN site/routing between SDWAN and Non-SDWAN sites.